mikauser001/palmy-python/base.md

 permalink: /client

 # Client
 The client class "PalmyClient" is used for handling API requests and response.
-For data manipulation read about the <a href="https://mikauser001.github.io/palmy-python/handler#PalmyHandler">PalmyHandler</a> or the format method down below.
+For data manipulation read about the <a href="https://mikauser001.github.io/palmy-python/handler#PalmyHandler">PalmyHandler</a>, but also the methods down below.

 ## Create an instance